derkork/godot-statecharts/manual/manual.md

 - `ant_hill` - a rudimentary ant hill simulation.
 The ants are controlled by a state chart that handles the different states of the ants such as searching for food, carrying food, returning to the nest, etc. This example shows how state charts can simplify a lot of the if-else logic that is often needed to implement AI.
 - `history_states` - an example that shows how you can use history states to implement a state machine that can remember the last active state of a compound state.
 - `performance_test` - this example is a small test harness to evaluate how larger amounts of state charts will perform.
 It contains a state chart in `state_chart.tscn` which you can adapt to match your desired scenario.
 The actual performance will depend on what callback signals you will use so you should adapt the state chart in `state_chart.tscn` to match your scenario.
 Then there are scenes named `ten_state_charts.tscn`, `hundred_state_charts.tscn` and `thousand_state_charts.tscn` which each contain 10, 100 or 1000 instances of the state chart from `state_chart.tscn`.
 You can run these scenes to see how many instances of the state chart  you can run on your machine.
 Use the profiler to see how much time is spent in the state chart code.
+- `order_of_events` - an example state chart to explore in which order events are fired.
+See also the [appendix](#order-of-events) for more information.

 ### The _State Chart_ node